Sacha Fenestraz: 2021–22 season

-Nissan Formula E Team (2023–)
+Nissan Formula E Team (2023–2024)

 2022–23 season

 Fenestraz entered into Formula E on a full-time basis for the 2023 season, partnering Norman Nato at Nissan.
 The year began promisingly, with the Frenchman getting into the knockout stage of qualifying for the season-opening Mexico City ePrix, although he would fall back during the race.
 At the next event in Diriyah, Fenestraz scored his first points in the series with an eighth place in the second race, which he stated he was "pleased" about.
 The French driver qualified in fourth for the Hyderabad ePrix two weeks later, but would miss out on a chance at points after becoming stuck between the two Jaguar Racing cars, which had crashed just in front of Fenestraz.
 During the following round in Cape Town, Fenestraz took his maiden pole position in the series, beating Maximilian Günther in the final stage and setting the fastest ever Formula E lap in the process.
 During the race however, Fenestraz fell down to third before being collided into by Nick Cassidy on the final lap, hitting the barriers which would result in a 14th-placed finish.
+At the Monaco ePrix, Fenastraz initially took pole position but was later demoted to second position for exceeding his power limit in his final run.

+2023–24 season

+Fenestraz was kept by Nissan for the 2023–24 season and partners Oliver Rowland.

+However, after being relatively outperformed by teammate Rowland throughout the campaign, Nissan announced that they had dropped Fenestraz at the end of the season.

+Other racing

+FIA World Endurance Championship

+In November 2025, Fenestraz will partake in the FIA World Endurance Championship rookie test with Toyota Gazoo Racing held at the Bahrain International Circuit.